-Astronomy 45 Introduction to Astrophysics Fall 2001 Alex Dalgarno (adalgarno@cfa.harvard.edu) Astronomy 45 is an introduction to the concepts and methods of astrophysics.
+Astronomy 45 Introduction to Astrophysics Fall 2002 Alex Dalgarno (adalgarno@cfa.harvard.edu) Astronomy 45 is an introduction to the concepts and methods of astrophysics.
 It includes a survey of astronomical objects, a description of astronomical measurements and units and an introductory account of the astrophysics of radiation, orbital motions, tidal interactions, stellar structure, energy generation, many-body dynamics and cosmology.
 1.1 Introduction By astronomy we usually mean the observation and measurement of the properties of extraterrestrial objects.
-The observations are almost entirely of electromagnetic radiation over an extended wavelength range through the radio, millimeter, infrared, optical and ultraviolet to X-rays and $\gamma$ -rays.
+The observations are almost entirely of electromagnetic radiation over an extended wavelength range through the radio, millimeter, infrared, optical and ultraviolet to X-rays and γ -rays.
 Information is also obtained from studies of cosmic rays and neutrinos.
 The measurement data include positions, velocities, brightnesses and spectra of objects which include the planets, the Sun, stars, globular clusters, nebulae, novae, supernovae, the interstellar medium, galaxies, clusters of galaxies, neutron stars and black holes.
 Astrophysics applies physics to interpret and understand the observations and it attempts to develop a unified picture of the history and evolution of the Universe.
-Astrophysics is characterized by enormous changes of scale from the size of nuclei $10^{-13}$ cm to the distances to the earliest galaxies $10^{41}$ cm.
+Astrophysics is characterized by enormous changes of scale from the size of nuclei 10^{-13} cm to the distances to the earliest galaxies 10^{41} cm.
 The different scales can be hard to grasp and we have to find ways to manage them conceptually.
 One advantage Astrophysics has over Physics and Chemistry is that high precision is often unnecessary.
 Estimates correct to an order of magnitude often suffice.
 Astrophysics covers a wide range of physics and we need some knowledge of many-body dynamics, of atomic, molecular and optical physics, nuclear physics, plasma physics, condensed matter physics, particle physics and also chemistry.
 The participation of these areas of physics makes the study of astrophysics interesting and challenging.
 I will begin by describing some pre-astrophysics history, starting with the Solar system and the planets.
 1.2 Planets Viewed from Earth, the Sun appears to move eastward with respect to the stars and circles the sky in one year (Fig. 1-1).
 The imaginary path it traces out is called the ecliptic.
 The N-S polar axis of the Earth points in a fixed direction in space or nearly so.
 Perpendicular to it through the center of the Earth is the equatorial plane.
 Imagine the plane to be extending in space.
-The equatorial plane of the Earth is inclined by $23.5^{\circ}$ degrees with respect to the plane of the ecliptic.
+The equatorial plane of the Earth is inclined by 23.5° degrees with respect to the plane of the ecliptic.
 The Sun crosses it twice a year.
 The two points of intersection of the path of the Sun with the equatorial plane are the Spring (vernal) and Autumn equinoxes (nox is Latin for night).
 They are the times at which the lengths of day and night are everywhere equal (see Fig. 1.1).
+The winter solstice is the time of the shortest day or longest night in the Northern Hemisphere.
+The summer solstice is the time of the longest day or shortest night.
 The planets are Mercury, Venus, Earth, Mars, Jupiter, Saturn, Neptune, Uranus and Pluto, in order of increasing distance from the Sun (see Fig. 1-2).
 (With the discovery of many trans-Neptunian objects which look like smaller versions of Pluto, the designation of Pluto as a planet has come into question.)
 The first analyses of planetary motions used geometry, not physics.